Skip to content

 Then, add markup to this total.
 Markup is how much you charge on top of your costs to meet your target profit margin for the job.

 HVAC businesses typically add markup to materials and services separately.
-For example, you might buy parts in bulk and charge a markup on them, while you also add markup on top of labor and overhead.
+For example, you might buy parts in bulk and charge a markup on them while adding markup on top of labor and overhead.

 To decide the total price you should charge for your HVAC work: